Baby Boy (Me & My song)

-"Baby Boy" is a song recorded by Danish Eurodance act and sisters Me & My, released in December 1995 by EMI as the second single from the act's eponymous album (1995).
-Co-written by the Georgi sisters, the song enjoyed moderate success in many European countries, reaching number-one in both Denmark and Hungary.
+"Baby Boy" is a song recorded by Danish Eurodance act and sisters Me & My, released in December 1995 by EMI Records as the second single from the act's eponymous album (1995).
+Co-written by the Georgi sisters, the song was produced by Peter Hartmann and Jan Langhoff, and enjoyed moderate success in many European countries, reaching number-one in both Denmark and Hungary.
 Additionally, it peaked at number three in Finland, number 10 in Belgium and number 30 in Austria.
 On the Eurochart Hot 100, the song reached number 60 in March 1996.
+Pan-European magazine Music & Media described it as "equally up-tempo and infectious" as "Dub-I-Dub".
+In 2007, "Baby Boy" was included on the act's best of album The Ultimate Collection.

+Music video

-The accompanying music video for "Baby Boy" was directed by Danish artist Peter Ravn.
-It featured Me & My dressed like cats, rabbits and nuns.
-Pan-European magazine Music & Media described the song as "equally up-tempo and infectious" as "Dub-I-Dub".
-In 2007, the song was included on the act's best of album The Ultimate Collection.
+The accompanying music video for "Baby Boy" was directed by Danish artist Peter Ravn, featuring Me & My dressed like cats, rabbits and nuns.
+It was filmed in a military airfield in Denmark.
+In many scenes, the sisters performs while sitting on a blue cannon.
+It was painted especially for the video and turned back to military green the following day.
+Ravn had previously directed the video for "Dub-I-Dub", which was made in the same style as "Baby Boy".
+It was later made available by Warner Music Denmark on YouTube in 2009, having generated almost five million views as of early 2026.